Annual

 New Government Planning Policies:

-New requirements have been set out by Government in the updated and
+New requirements have been set out by Government in the updated NPPF

-published NPPF 2021 (National Planning Policy Framework) and in the
+2025 (National Planning Policy Framework) and in the new National

-new National Model Design Code documents, which sets out that new
+Model Design Code documents, which sets out that new development

-development needs to reflect local character, as well as protecting
+needs to reflect local character, as well as protecting and

-and enhancing the environment and mitigate climate change.
+enhancing the environment and mitigate climate change.
+Improvements

-Improvements to biodiversity should also be integrated into design.
+to biodiversity should also be integrated into design.
+Development,

-character/design is liable to be refused.
-Permission should be
+character/design may be refused.
+Permission should be refused for

-refused for major development within the AONB other than in
+major development within the AONB other than in exceptional

-contribution that trees make to the character and quality of the
+make to the character and quality of the environment.
+For reference

 Dog Warden: